 Parcel 3 (29.3 ac) consists of land partially constrained by wetlands, with other land available for development.
 This lot has frontage on Black Hill Road with approximately 7.8 acres zoned GWP, and 21.5 acres to the south zoned RO.
 The 7.8 acre portion zoned GWP is adjacent to non-residential lots zoned Highway Commercial (CH) fronting on Manchester Street and Garvin's Falls Road.
-The remaining 21.5 acres, currently zoned RO, is bound by the Merrimack River to the west and two Medium Density Residential (RM) zoned lots to the east, including the Health Club of Concord and a single-family residence.
+The remaining 21.5 acres, currently zoned RO, is bounded by the Merrimack River to the west, the Health Club of Concord to the east, and a single-family residence zoned Medium Density Residential (RM) also to the east.
 This parcel consists of steep slopes and wetlands adjacent to the properties fronting on Garvin's Falls Road.
 The applicant is requesting that the 21.5 acres be rezoned GWP.